Riding Tips for Twisty Roads

 How to Avoid Mistakes

-Consider these points on mistake avoidance, not just on Deals Gap but every technical, twisty road you ride.
+Consider these points about mistake avoidance on every technical twisty road you come upon.

 Throttle/brake –Smooth is safe.
 Slow in, fast-out of turns.
 Hard throttle and hard braking between turns has no place in safe riding on these roads.
-As Mr. Ienatsch accurately wrote, “hammer on the racetrack.
+As Nick Ienatsch accurately wrote, “Hammer on the racetrack.
 Pace yourself on the street.”

 Focus on control, not speed – Upsetting chassis dynamics by braking mid-turn must be avoided.
 Braking is done with the front brake not the rear (again, training – read the books by the experts) preferably using the two-finger method, before the turn to set up the proper speed for entry; then throttle management to carry you through and out of the turn.